TylerLu/EDUGraphAPI-Ruby/Basics of SSO/README.md

     ```
     This is AAD/MSGraph/ AADGraph Url constants.
 To see how this file works in the Demo app, refer to the file located [here](../app/models/constants.rb) in the Demo app.

-11. Open **app/models/unified_user.rb** folder, delete all code and add the following code into it .
+11. Open **app/models/unified_user.rb** folder, delete all code and add the following code into it.

     ```ruby
     class UnifiedUser